othercriteria/hexruns/README.md

 5. Place the API key into a file: `echo "YOUR-KEY" > google_public_api_key`.
 6. Run the script, e.g., `./hexruns.py "Providence, RI"`.

+For more control over the output, take a look at `./hexruns.py --help`.

 ## Requirements

 * Python 3.x